KienCuong2004/MindMeter/README.md

 ### DevOps & Tools

+- Docker & Docker Compose for containerization
 - Maven for Java dependency management
 - npm for frontend package management
+- Nginx for reverse proxy and static file serving
 - Git for version control
 - VS Code and IntelliJ IDEA for development
 - Postman for API testing